PixelsCamp/talks/2019/gigatron-ttl-microcomputer.md

 Specialties: Security (computers and other), UNIX, computer science in general (operating systems, computer languages, hardware), teaching, explaining, social engineering, organising, giving lectures.
 Multiple winner of Dutch lockpicking championships.

-After 15 years, I have ended my career at the foremost Dutch pentesting corporation and am open to new offers.

 Links
 -----